-For the STAG 1 EALI the analysis suggested that impacts would be largely redistributional, save for the prospect of an International World Trade Centre being developed at the Waterfront.
-As this development depended on the availability of a unique site and as the tram was at the time a critical component of the Waterfront regeneration scheme, there was a prima facie case that linked the tram to the employment potential of the Trade Centre project.
+The EALI analysis within STAG suggested that impacts are likely to be largely re-distributional, save for the prospect of an International World Trade Centre being developed at the Waterfront.
+As this development depended on the availability of a unique site and as the tram was at the time a critical component of the Waterfront regeneration scheme, there was a "prima facie" case that linked the tram to the employment potential of the Trade Centre project.
 It was also arguable that the trade Centre employment would be mainly additional at the Scotland level as there was no other comparable site available in Scotland.